Bill Melendez

-José Cuauhtémoc "Bill" Melendez (November 15, 1916 – September 2, 2008) was an American character animator, voice actor, film director and producer.
-Melendez is known for working on the Peanuts animated specials.
+José Cuauhtémoc "Bill" Melendez (November 15, 1916 – September 2, 2008) was a Mexican-American animator, director, producer, and voice actor.
+Melendez was known for working on the Peanuts animated specials, as well as providing the voices of Snoopy and Woodstock.
 Before Peanuts, he previously worked as an animator for Walt Disney Productions, Warner Bros.
 Cartoons, and UPA.
-Melendez provided the voices of Snoopy and Woodstock in the latter as well.

 In a career spanning over 60 years, he won six Primetime Emmy Awards and was nominated for thirteen more.
 In addition, he was nominated for an Oscar and five Grammy Awards.
 The two Peanuts specials, A Charlie Brown Christmas and What Have We Learned, Charlie Brown?, which he directed, were each honored with a Peabody Award.

 Early life

 A native of Hermosillo, Sonora, Mexico, Melendez was educated in American public schools in Douglas, Arizona.
 He later attended the Chouinard Art Institute in Los Angeles (which would later become California Institute of the Arts).